timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 GROUP BY t.player_id, t.gameid, t.position, bucket;
 ```

-Once the continuous aggregate is created, modify the query to use this new
+When you have created the continuous aggregate, modify the query to use the
 materialized data and notice the response time is now significantly faster, under
 one second on our test machine.